Every barefoot trimmer has a story to tell about how they became obsessed with horse feet. I had no idea I would end up

-My journey into the world of barefoot began in the early 2000’s when we bought my mare, Cheyenne in the early 2000’s.
+My journey into the world of barefoot began in the early 2000’s when I bought my mare, Cheyenne in the early 2000’s.
 She was shod in front and toed in on her RF.
 She developed a habit of tripping and stumbling, which became concerning and potentially dangerous.
-A friend mentioned we should try barefoot and so we pulled her shoes and found a great barefoot trimmer.
+A friend mentioned I should try barefoot and so I pulled her shoes and found a great barefoot trimmer.

 Wanting to learn more, I attended a hoof dissection clinic in 2002 in Bartlett, Illinois with Martha Olivo.
 I enjoyed it, but I remained the owner who just held the lead rope and chatted with the trimmer while she worked.
-I didn’t know why “barefoot was best,” I just knew that was what worked for my horse.
+I didn’t know why “barefoot was best,” I just knew it worked for my horse.

-Fast forward to many years later in Virginia, I worked at a local barn while I finished up my undergraduate degree.
+Fast forward to years later, I worked at a local barn in Virginia while I finished my undergraduate degree.
 I fell in love with a horse there and he became my first experiment.
 Could you take a horse out of shoes and make him sound again?
 A trimmer well-versed in the “Hoof Guided Method” (one of many barefoot trimming philosophies) taught me how to use my tools and then I was on my own.
-This gelding had complicated feet, so I had to dive deep into research to discover how to help heal his body and his feet.
+This horse had so many issues that I had to dive deep into research to discover how to help heal his body and his feet.

 A local equine trigger point myotherapist noticed my progress with him and started referring me to her clients.
 At first I was hesitant, but I realized that I could really help horses in my area even though I was just starting out.
 My business grew so fast I brought on an apprentice.